Is There Aborted Fetal Tissue in Cosmetics?

 It’s important to remember, too, that it’s illegal to sell fetal tissue for profit.
 So, what is fetal tissue really used for?

 However, human collagen from placentas is used extensively in surgical procedures, particularly in cosmetic surgery and in the treatment of severe burns.
 A number of cosmetic companies also use placentas in their beauty products.

 Hospitals and slaughterhouses commonly sell bulk placentas to pharmaceutical companies and cosmetic companies.
 Cosmetic companies then use the hormones and proteins in hair care products and lotions.
 These elements supposedly make hair stronger and shinier.
 In lotions, they are advertised as making skin smoother and suppler.1

 It is true that cell lines from babies aborted long ago are currently being used in certain vaccines in the United States.
-The use of these vaccines by doctors and patients is morally licit, according to guidelines published by the Pontifical Academy for Life, since the production of the vaccines is based upon living cell lines, not babies aborted recently.
-We are therefore not cooperating directly in abortion, although we should exert pressure on the pharmaceutical corporations to make vaccines from other sources.
+The process of developing vaccines using aborted fetal tissue is completely immoral and illicit.
+According to guidelines published by the Pontifical Academy for Life, when recipients have no ethical alternative, the reception of these vaccines is also immoral and illicit, except in certain limited circumstances.
+For a more complete explanation of when and why, see this article.

-The marketing term “cosmeceuticals,” a combination of the words “cosmetics” and “pharmaceuticals,” refers to products that are applied topically like cosmetics but supposedly have medical properties that affect the skin like cosmetic surgery.
+The marketing term “cosmeceuticals”—a combination of the words “cosmetics” and “pharmaceuticals”—refers to products that are applied topically like cosmetics but that supposedly have medical properties that affect the skin like cosmetic surgery.

 Many women who use products by Neocutis do not seem to care that some of its products are derived from an aborted baby.
 One reviewer enthusiastically recommended the Journée Biorestorative Day Cream, concluding, “If the thought of smearing old fetal cells on your face makes you cringe, just think about what it could do for those expression lines.”3